-OBSI's budget and funding
+OBSI's budget

 OBSI is a not-for-profit organization.
-We operate on a cost recovery basis and are funded through membership fees of the firms that use our service.
+We operate on a costrecovery basis.
 Our board approves an annual operating plan and budget each September.
 Each quarter, management meets with the board and the Finance and Audit Committee to monitor the financial performance of the organization.